You are here

 Combe de Clausis

-L'automne dans la Combe de Clausis à Saint-Véran
+Autumn in the Combe de Clausis in Saint-Véran

 Situated on the GR58 Tour du Queyras, the Chapelle de Clausis is the starting-point for many walks, for example to Pic de Caramantran (3,025 m) or Lacs Blanchet (2,746 et 2,810 m).
 In summer you can shorten the walk by taking the shuttle bus from Saint-Véran.